hugoliveira79/cartrack_test/README.md

 This is a possible solution for the Cartrack Tech challenge

 ## requirements
-- XAMPP (or any other Apache,PHP), PostgresQL Server
+- XAMPP (or any other Apache,PHP), PostgresQL Server, if you want to use your own server
 - Postman

 ## usage